Capital Spectrum Fund (PVSAX)

 David L. Glancy (industry since 1987)

 Strategy and process

-- Broad opportunities: The fund manager has flexibility to select the most attractive securities in a company's capital structure, including common stocks, bonds, bank loans, and convertibles.
+- Broad flexibility: The portfolio manager can select the most attractive securities across a company's capital structure.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.